m-clark/noiris/README.md

 # noiris <img src="data-raw/noiris.png" style="margin: 0 auto; width: 10%">

-This package is primarily to provide data that is more similar to what people would typically come across in the wild, or is simply more interesting or accessible (in my opinion), and more useful for instruction and workshops.
+This package is primarily to provide data that is more similar to what many people would typically come across in the wild, or is simply more interesting or accessible (in my opinion), and more useful for instruction and workshops.
 Far too often examples use `iris`, `mtcars`, etc. for convenience, but these are actually inconvenient for